sberdevices/vps-sdk-android/README.md

 ## Requirements
 - Android SDK 24+
-- Gradle 7.0+
 - ARCore supported device

 ## Installation

 ### From repository

 You can clone this repository and use an included example as a template.
+We recommend to use Gradle `7.0.2` to build it.

 If you want to integrate this in an existing Gradle project:

 1. Open your project folder in a terminal and clone this repo:
     ```shell